Color Blindness: Causes, Types, Treatment

 The Incidence of Color Blindness

-Color blindness is generally more common in Caucasian populations.
+Color blindness is an eye disorder more commonly found in Caucasian populations.
 The deuteranomalous or green-weak type is by far the most prevalent at 62.5 percent.
 Red-blind, red-weak, and green-blind all lag far behind at 12.5 percent each.

 Blue-yellow types of color blindness involve much more rare kinds of the condition, some of which affect only about one in 10,000 persons.
 However, these types also affect males and females equally, unlike the red-green types so much more common in males.